OpenLineage/OpenLineage/spec/OpenLineage.md

 - **Dataset**: an abstract representation of data.
 It has a unique name within a namespace derived from its physical location (for example db.host.database.schema.table).
 Typically, a *Dataset* changes when a job writing to it completes.
 Similarly to the *Job* and *Run* distinction, metadata that is more static from run to run is captured in a DatasetFacet (for example, the schema that does not change every run), what changes every *Run* is captured as an *InputFacet* or an *OutputFacet* (for example, what subset of the data set was read or written, like a time partition).

 - **Run**: An instance of a running job with a start and completion (or failure) time.
-It is uniquely identified by an id relative to its job definition.
+A run is identified by a globally unique ID relative to its job definition.
+A run ID **must** be an [UUID](https://datatracker.ietf.org/doc/html/rfc4122).

 - **Facet**: A piece of metadata attached to one of the entities defined above.